Intercultural Competency

 • You can check your internet speed on www.speedtest.net

-• Note: using a public WiFi network or computer with firewalls that block access to the test platform may result in access to the test being restricted.
+• Note: using a public WiFi network or computer with firewalls (such as a work or laptop computer) that block access to the test platform may result in access to the test being restricted

 It is your responsibility to make sure your equipment is suitable and will function for the entire test.
 We recommend that your electronic devices be connected to a power source for the duration of your test.
 Note that small screens (such as laptop screens) may make it harder for you to see everything clearly.